lunen-jm/lunenSite/_readme2.txt

     * Showcase will be for projects and executables
     * Blog will be some fun reports I eventually try

 * In progress of creating .md documents and transferring everything over.
-If something doesn't work rn, its due to partials referencing parts of docs that has changed now!
+If something doesn't work rn, its due to partials referencing parts of docs that has changed now (check index.html!)!

+Folder conversion in content:
+Overview > General (general)
+Tutorial > Statistics (statistics)
+How-to > ""
+Reference > Charts and Graphics (charts)
+Contributing > Tools (tools)
+Help > Miscellaneous Docs (miscOthers)